hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 -	**Throughput**: Monitors get, put and remove operations performed on the Replicated Map.
 Y-axis is the operation count.
 -	**Memory**: Monitors the memory usage on the Replicated Map.
 Y-axis is the memory count.
 -	**Hits**: Monitors the hit count of the Replicated Map.
--	**Puts/s, Gets/s, Removes/s**: These three charts monitor the put, get and remove operations (per second) performed on the selected Replicated Map, the average put, get, remove latencies, and the maximum put, get, remove latencies on each node.
+-	**Puts/s, Gets/s, Removes/s**: These three charts monitor the put, get and remove operations (per second) performed on the selected Replicated Map, the average put, get, remove latencies, and the maximum put, get, remove latencies on each member.

-Replicated Map Throughput Data Table provides information about operations (get,put,remove) performed on each node in the selected Replicated Map.
+The Replicated Map Throughput Data Table provides information about operations (get, put, remove) performed on each member in the selected Replicated Map.

 ![](images/replicated-map-throughput.png)

-From left to right, this table lists the IP address and port of each node, the put, get and remove operations on each node, the average put, get, remove latencies, and the maximum put, get, remove latencies on each node.
+From left to right, this table lists:

+- the IP address and port of each member,
+- the put, get, and remove operations on each member,
+- the average put, get, and remove latencies,
+- and the maximum put, get, and remove latencies on each member.

-You can select the period in the combo box placed at the top right corner of the window, for which the table data will be shown.
+You can select the period from the combo box placed at the top right corner of the window, in which the table data is shown.
 Available values are **Since Beginning**, **Last Minute**, **Last 10 Minutes** and **Last 1 Hour**.

 You can navigate through the pages using the buttons placed at the bottom right of the table (**First, Previous, Next, Last**).
 To ascend or descent the order of the listings, click on the column headings.

-### Queues
+### Monitoring Queues

 Using the menu item **Queues**, you can monitor your queues data structure.
 When you expand this menu item and click on a queue, a new tab for monitoring that queue instance is opened on the right, as shown below.